hiiamboris/red-spaces-gitlab-mirror/reference.md

 </details>

 Tube is not some generalized equation solver.
 It's just a fast simple algorithm that does roughly the following:
-- render each item to obtain it's minimal size
+- render each item to obtain its minimal size
 - split this long row into multiple rows so each row's width is no bigger than the given canvas width
 - expand items in each row to fill row's width fully (if any item has weight > 0)
 - expand rows to fill the canvas height (if any row has item with weight > 0)